 Orientation & Mobility

-Orientation and Mobility (O&M) services at GDABVI are provided to persons who are blind or vision impaired and wish to (re)learn how to move about and travel safely and effectively in their environments.
+Orientation and Mobility (O&M) services are provided to persons who are blind or vision impaired and wish to (re)learn how to move about and travel safely and effectively in their environments.
 Orientation instruction covers how to understand where you are within your surroundings and how to get where you want to go.
 Mobility instruction demonstrates how to safely and effectively move from place to place without falling or tripping and by avoiding hazards.
 Training in O&M can occur in private settings or in public spaces.
 We also provide assistance in completing forms for Metro Lift or SMART paratransit as part of O&M.

 Activities of Daily Living